Resources for Animals, Faith and Compassion

 Click this section to visit the publisher, Buddha’s Light Publications

 Spirit Unleashed: Reimagining Human-Animal Relations

-A Communion of Subjects is the first comparative and interdisciplinary study of the conceptualization of animals in world religions.
-Scholars from a wide range of disciplines, including Thomas Berry (cultural history), Wendy Doniger (study of myth), Elizabeth Lawrence (veterinary medicine, ritual studies), Marc Bekoff (cognitive ethology), Marc Hauser (behavioral science), Steven Wise (animals and law), Peter Singer (animals and ethics), and Jane Goodall (primatology) consider how major religious traditions have incorporated animals into their belief systems, myths, rituals, and art.
-Their findings offer profound insights into humans’ relationships with animals and a deeper understanding of the social and ecological web in which we all live.
+A Communion of Subjects is the first comparative and interdisciplinary study of how world religions view animals.
+Scholars from a wide range of disciplines consider how major religious traditions have included animals in their belief systems, myths, rituals, and art.
+Their findings offer profound insights into humans’ relationships with animals and into the social and ecological web in which we all live.

-Contributors examine Judaism, Christianity, Islam, Hinduism, Buddhism, Jainism, Daoism, Confucianism, African religions, traditions from ancient Egypt and early China, and Native American, indigenous Tibetan, and Australian Aboriginal traditions, among others.
-They explore issues such as animal consciousness, suffering, sacrifice, and stewardship in innovative methodological ways.
-They also address contemporary challenges relating to law, biotechnology, social justice, and the environment.
-By grappling with the nature and ideological features of various religious views, the contributors cast religious teachings and practices in a new light.
-They reveal how we either intentionally or inadvertently marginalize “others,” whether they are human or otherwise, reflecting on the ways in which we assign value to living beings.
+They examine traditions including Judaism, Christianity, Islam, Hinduism, Buddhism, Jainism, Daoism, Confucianism, African religions, ancient Egyptian and Chinese traditions, and indigenous American, Australian and Tibetan.
+Issues such as animal consciousness, suffering, sacrifice, and stewardship are explored in innovative ways.
+The scholars also address contemporary challenges relating to law, biotechnology, social justice, and the environment.
+By grappling with various religions’ nature and ideologies, the contributors cast religious teachings and practices in a new light.
+They reveal how we intentionally or inadvertently marginalize “others,” whether human or otherwise, reflecting on how we assign value to living beings.